Macropis nuda: Females

 The head, thorax, and abdomen of M. nuda females are a dark black.
 Females have dense white scopa on their posterior tibiae that are foraging adaptations used for collecting and carrying floral oils and pollen.
 These scopae are distinct from other bees as they use capillary action to hold floral oils.

 Males

 Similar to females, the head, thorax and abdomen of M. nuda males are dark black.
 Males are differentiated by having much less scopa, or hair, on their posterior tibiae.
 Males are characterized by yellow markings on their heads, the broad plate on the front of the head being completely yellow.

 Distribution and habitat

 M. nuda is native to northern North America.
 As it is an oligolectic bee, it is found only where plants of the species Lysimachia ciliata grow, and only in the northern portion of the range of its host plant.
-M. nuda has historically been found from Saskatchewan, Idaho, and Utah east to Newfoundland and New Jersey, though evidence suggests its range may be shrinking due to climate change.
+M. nuda has historically been found from British Columbia, Idaho, and Utah east to Newfoundland and New Jersey, though evidence suggests its range may be shrinking due to climate change.